rzel/depth-from-defocus/README.md

-Depth From Defocus for 3D Portraits
+A Method for Refocusing Photos using Depth from Defocus